teacheredu-euniwell/oer-diversity-inclusion/README.md

 Lundin (2024)[^3] examined narratives of LGBT teachers and related them to the general functions of education (i.e. qualification, socialisation, subjectification).
 It was found that teachers strive for development and change in order to disrupt heteronormativity.

 That is, policy documents serve as a first step that requires additional comprehensive efforts in schools to address negative attitudes among adults and in the student-teacher relationship.

+Functions of School Education and Teachers’ Narratives
+---

 The illustration presented below shows the three functions of school education and teachers’ narratives.

 <center>![Lubdin](graphic-lundin.png)Own illustration based on Lundin (2024)[^3]</center>
 <br>